Winners Announced

 - The grant will fund the digitization of up to 100k images

-- The HBCU will provide guidance throughout the digitization process.
+- The HBCU will guide the digitization process.

-- Getty Images will provide funding and mentoring to support HBCU students interested in being apart of the digitization process and learnings about their school and interested in photography.
+- Getty Images will provide funding and mentorship to support HBCU students interested in participating in the digitization process and learning about their school's history and photography.

-- HBCU's approved content will be placed in the HBCU Photo Collection on www.gettyimages.com for editorial distribution.
+- HBCU's approved content will be placed in the HBCU Photo Collection on www.gettyimages.com for global syndication opportunities and 100% of the revenue will impact the HBCU Community.

 - Please review the Terms & Conditions